It isn’t Easter without Hot Crossed Buns. You can buy them, but they’ll never be as good as those you make yourself! Here’s how…

 In a small bowl, whisk together the egg white, water, and sugar.
 Using a pastry brush, brush the top of each bun with the egg wash.

-Bake the buns in the center of the preheated oven for 12 to 15 minutes, or until lightly golden brown.
-Do not over bake the buns.
+Bake the buns in the center of the preheated oven for 12 to 15 minutes for the smaller buns, or 15 to 18 minutes for the larger buns.
+Or bake until the buns are lightly golden brown.
+Do not over bake.
 Transfer buns to a rack to cool.

 Whisk the ingredients together until smooth.
 Transfer the icing to a pastry bag (or a sandwich baggie with a very small tip cut in the corner) and pipe an “X” on each cooled bun.